nomnom-insights/nomnom.bunnicula/README.md

 Bunnicula provides a basic [monitoring component](#base-monitoring-component-).
 If you require more advanced monitoring functionality you can also implement your own.

-The component needs to implement all methods from [Monitoring protocol](../src/bunnicula/protocol.clj) and support [component lifecycle](https://github.com/stuartsierra/component#creating-components)
+The component needs to implement all methods from [Monitoring protocol](src/bunnicula/protocol.clj) and support [component lifecycle](https://github.com/stuartsierra/component#creating-components)

-You can also use [bunnicula.monitoring component](https://github.com/nomnom-insights/nomnom.bunnicula.monitoring),
-which will track consumer metrics and send those to StatsD and report exceptions to Rollbar.
+You can also use a production-ready [bunnicula.monitoring component](https://github.com/nomnom-insights/nomnom.bunnicula.monitoring), which will track consumer metrics and send those to StatsD and report exceptions to [Rollbar](https://rollbar.com).

 ## Base monitoring component <a name="base-monitoring-component"></a>